 - Loss of self-esteem

-- Feeling as if trapped and have no other options
+- Feeling trapped and out of options

 - Feeling isolated

-Children and adolescents typically show the following symptoms in Adjustment Disorder:
+Children and adolescents typically show the following symptoms in adjustment disorder:

 - Poor sleep